gitlabhq/gitlab-runner/PROCESS.md

 After 7th at 23:59 (Pacific Time Zone) of each month, stable branch and RC1 of the upcoming release (to be shipped on the 22nd) is created and deployed to GitLab.com.
-The stable branch is frozen at the most recent "qualifying commit" on master.
+The stable branch is frozen at the most recent "qualifying commit" on `main`.
 A "qualifying commit" is one that is pushed before the feature freeze cutoff time and that passes all CI jobs (green pipeline).

-Merge requests may still be merged into master during this period, but they will go into the _next_ release, unless they are manually cherry-picked into the stable branch.
+Merge requests may still be merged into `main` during this period, but they will go into the _next_ release, unless they are manually cherry-picked into the stable branch.